ElnuDev/blog.elnu.com/content/posts/cleaning-up-html-with-tidy.md

 date: 2022-01-24T13:04:45-08:00
 tags:
   - programming
+description: "Static site generators such as Hugo create incredibly messy HTML output.
+Luckily, HTML tidy can make your ugly markup pristine, even removing comments!
+Let’s learn how to use tidy and configure it to your needs."
 ---

 One issue with using static site generators that use templates like [Hugo](https://gohugo.io) is that their generated HTML files are often incredibly messy, with bad indentation, tons of unneeded whitespace, and overall unconcise formatting.
 While it *is* technically possible to fix this in your templates, it takes a lot of effort, makes your templates less readable, and frankly is a waste of time.